Deepwalker/pundler/README.md

 Commands
 --------

-`pundler [install]` will install files from freezed.txt file and reveal
+`pundler [install]` will install files from frozen.txt file and reveal
-    new requirements if something not freezed yet.
+    new requirements if something not frozen yet.

-`pundler upgrade` will recreate freezed.txt from requirements.txt
+`pundler upgrade` will recreate frozen.txt from requirements.txt

-`pundler fixate` installs site costumization for current python
+`pundler fixate` installs site customization for current python

-`pundler exec cmd [args]` executes entry point from one os the installed packages
+`pundler exec cmd [args]` executes entry point from one of the installed packages

 `pundler entry_points` prints entry points from all packages

-`pundler edit` returns path to package directory
+`pundler edit [package]` returns path to package directory

 How to play with it